stackernews/booger/README.md

 - plugin-able: connections, disconnections, subs, sub closes, events, eoses, notices, and errors
   - [read more about booger plugs](/plugs/README.md)
-- compiles into a single secure executable
+- compiles into a single, secure executable
-  - each release will contain executables with different permissions enforced by the runtime:
+  - releases contain executables with different permissions enforced by the
+    runtime:
     1. normal - an executable that runs like most things you run on your computer
     2. secure - a runtime-restricted executable